aimee-mcneil-melville/ToDo-Full-Stack/packages/react-form-demo/README.md

 # React Form Handling

-This challenge starts with a form powered entirely by React (and webpack) and offers some suggestions for practicing React with interaction.
+This challenge starts with a form powered entirely by React and offers some suggestions for practicing React with interaction.

 ## Setup